sandner-art/VST-Eigensound-Lite/code/MIDI/README.md

 # V2-V3

-I'll fix the stuck notes issue and implement your requested enhancements.
-Let me update the synthesizer with these improvements.I've successfully updated the Web Synthesizer with all your requested improvements!
+Need to fix the stuck notes issue and implement your requested enhancements.
 Here's what's been fixed and added:

 ## 🔧 Fixed Issues: